shaper-pmp/cell-layout.css.scss/readme.md

 Simple, flexible cell-based layout in SASS that uses mixins to avoid the need for non-semantic class names in your markup.

+No more nasty, non-semantic "span2" or "offset5" classes.
+Adapt the framework to fit your existing markup by adding the width() mixin to your existing CSS classes, instead of having to re-write your markup to change or add classes (Twitter Bootstrap, I'm looking at you ಠ_ಠ).

+Inspired by an original proof-of-concept in LESS by [Olly Nevard](http://ollynevard.co.uk/).

 ## Config variables ##

 **$width** (default: 960px): Inner width of container (any CSS unit permitted).